-A career in management consulting afford some great benefits.
-These include: incredible learning opportunities, the ability to address complex problems, and generous compensation packages.
+A career in management consulting affords some incredible benefits, including: amazing learning opportunities, top-notch exit opportunities, and generous compensation packages.
 There is no secret formula for how to become a successful management consultant, but there are four basic paths to break into the industry:

 What Makes a Career In Management Consulting Attractive?

 Management or strategy consultants are typically “generalists” who help companies solve major problems, re-define their business models, or refresh their five-year plans.
 They help companies get aligned on where and how they make money and the initiatives to prioritize to drive growth.
 The best known, “Big 3” strategy and management consulting firms are of course: Bain, McKinsey, and the Boston Consulting Group (BCG).

 Typical reasons for focusing on a career in management consulting include:

 - It’s intellectually stimulating and enables you to address complex problems